About miRNomics

 Biogenesis and Function

-microRNAs (miRNAs) are small, evolutionary conserved, single-stranded, non-coding RNA molecules that span between 18-24 nucleotides and regulate gene expression on a post-transcriptional level. miRNAs were first identified in the organism C. elegans in the early 1990s.
-Currently, more than 2500 mature miRNAs have been identified in the human genome, the majority of them seem to be highly conserved in other animals. miRNAs together could regulate expression of more than half of all coding genes in humans.
+microRNAs (miRNAs) are small, evolutionary conserved, single-stranded, non-coding RNA molecules that range between 18-24 nucleotides in length.
+They play a crucial role in post-transcriptional gene expression regulation.
+The discovery of miRNAs dates back to the early 1990s when they were first identified in the organism C. elegans.
+To date, more than 2500 mature miRNAs have been identified in the human genome, with the majority of them exhibiting high conservation across other animal species.
+Collectively, miRNAs have the potential to regulate the expression of over half of the coding genes in humans.

 External Page Click here